-When excused absences are used in the total number of hours of participation, according to the instructions below, the Worker includes the excused absences on WP screen WPSC and records on CMIC how the total was computed.
+The Worker includes the excused absences as a monthly total on WP screen WPSC and records on CMIC how the total hours were computed.

 1. Planned School Breaks and Holidays

 School breaks are not counted as participation hours.
 Only Federally designated holidays which occur during the regular school year are counted as participation hours.
 The participant must have been scheduled to attend on those holidays in order to receive participation credit.
 See item 3 in this Section.